cogentcore/core/README.md

 ## Platforms / oswin

-* clip.Board: windows converted over to mimedata multipart encoding for more complex cases (e.g., treeview) -- update linux to use the same so everything is consistent, and much simpler!
+* clip.Board: windows & mac converted over to mimedata multipart encoding for more complex cases (e.g., treeview) -- update linux to use the same so everything is consistent, and much simpler!

 * enable dnd to use OS DND when moves outside window